 You’re at dinner with six friends.
 The check arrives.
 You open Splitwise like you’ve done dozens of times before.
 You tap “Add expense.”
 And instead of the familiar entry screen, you see: “Upgrade to Splitwise Pro to continue.”

 The table is waiting.
 Cards are out.
-And you’re staring at a $40/year subscription prompt while the server hovers nearby.
+And you’re staring at a subscription prompt while the server hovers nearby.

 This moment has become increasingly common.
 Splitwise, once the default free expense-sharing app, has progressively tightened its free tier.
 Understanding what changed—and whether those changes affect you—requires looking at what Splitwise actually offers today.